No end in sight for Ukraine war as Putin hails Victory Day

 Lt.
 Illya Samoilenko, another regiment member, said a couple hundred wounded soldiers were inside.
 He declined to say how many able-bodied fighters remained.
 He said fighters had to dig by hand to free people from bunkers that collapsed under shelling.

-For weeks, hundreds of civilians also took shelter with the fighters at the plant, but the last were evacuated Saturday.
+For weeks, hundreds of civilians also took shelter with the fighters at the plant, but Ukrainian and Russian officials said the last were evacuated Saturday.
 In a convoy led by the United Nations and international Red Cross, they arrived Sunday night in Zaporizhzhia, the first major Ukrainian city beyond the frontlines.
 They spoke of constant shelling, dwindling food, ubiquitous mold — and using hand sanitizer for cooking fuel.

 The Ukrainian military warned Russian troops were seizing "personal documents from the local population without good reason” in parts of the Zaporizhzhia region that they controlled — allegedly as a way to force residents to join in Victory Day commemorations.

-As a stiffer than expected Ukrainian resistance, bolstered by Western arms, has bogged down Russian forces, Moscow scaled back its war aims.
-It is now pressing offensives in some areas of southern Ukraine and the Donbas, where Moscow-backed separatists have fought Ukrainian troops for years.
-But they still have struggled to make significant strides, and Ukrainian and Russian forces have fought village by village in recent weeks.
+Moscow has scaled back its war ambitions as a stiffer-than-expected Ukrainian resistance — bolstered by Western arms — has bogged down Russian forces.
+Its focus now is on offensives in areas of southern Ukraine and eastern Donbas, where Moscow-backed separatists have fought Ukrainian troops for years.
+In recent weeks, Ukrainian and Russian forces have fought village by village.

-A Ukrainian counteroffensive in the northeast near Kharkiv, outside of the Donbas but key to offensive there, was making “significant progress,” according to the Institute for the Study of War, a Washington-based think tank.

-However, Rodion Miroshnik, a pro-Kremlin official in the Luhansk region of the Donbas, said Moscow-backed separatist forces and Russian troops had captured most of Popasna, an embattled city that saw two months of fierce fighting.

-The southern Black Sea port of Odesa has also seen increased fighting recently, and Ukrainian officials said Russia fired four cruise missiles targeting the city Monday from Crimea.
+The southern Black Sea port of Odesa has seen increased bombardments recently, and Ukrainian officials said Russia fired four cruise missiles targeting the city Monday from Crimea.
 It said no civilians were wounded in the attack, but did not elaborate on what was struck.

 “The enemy continues to destroy the infrastructure of the region and exert psychological pressure on the civilian population,” the command said.
 “There is a very high probability of continued missile attacks in the region.”